microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

     _Starting a new session_

 1. Enter the password you specified in [Exercise 1](#Exercise1), and then click the **OK** button.
 If asked if you trust the host key, answer **Yes**.
-Also ignore any error messages stating that "SSH daemon could not be started."
+Also ignore any error messages stating that the SSH daemon could not be started.

     ![Logging into the VM](Images/new-session-3.png)